 The small Pumpkin and Walnut Rugelach Cookies were adorable and button-like, but no matter the size, they were all delicious (yes, I sampled each size, just to be sure).

-With Rosh Hashanah nearing, I hope you’ll consider trying your hand at making Pumpkin and Walnut Rugelach Cookies.
-They’re perfect for a celebration!
+I hope you’ll consider trying your hand at making Pumpkin and Walnut Rugelach Cookies for any celebration.
+They’re a delight!

 For more cookie recipes: